 1983- The Launch of Index Options

-The next major event was on March 11, 1983, when index options began to trade.10 This development proved critical in helping to fuel the popularity of the options industry.
+On March 11, 1983, the next major event was when index options began to trade.10 This development proved critical in helping to fuel the popularity of the options industry.
 An index option gives the holder the right, but not the obligation, to purchase or sell the value of an underlying index.
 Such an index can be the S&P 500 index at a predetermined exercise price.
 This means that an index option would use an index futures contract as its underlying asset most of the time.

 These Index option contracts are usually European-style options that are always cash-settled.
 This means they settle only on the maturity date, and there is no provision for early exercise.
 The first index options were traded on the CBOE 100 index, later renamed the S&P 100 (OEX).
 This is probably because the performance of the index mirrored the S&P 500.
-The S&P 100 (OEX) was immensely popular and went to become an option contract with one of the enormous volumes as well as open interest.
+The S&P 100 (OEX) was immensely popular and became an option contract with one of the enormous volumes and open interest.

-Within a month of its first trading, i.e., on April 29, 1983, options contracts on another index were launched by the American Stock exchange.
-This new index called the Major Markets Index (MMI) was constructed as the aggregate of the sum of prices of 20 significant stocks.
+Within a month of its first trading, i.e., the American Stock exchange launched options contracts on another index on April 29, 1983.
+This new index, called the Major Markets Index (MMI), was constructed as the aggregate of the sum of prices of 20 significant stocks.
 Structurally, this index was quite similar to the Dow Jones Industrial Average.

 Four months later, options began trading on the S&P 500 index (SPX).
 On July 1, 1983, the S&P 500 index traded just 350 contracts on the first day of the trade.11 Trading in SPX options rose steadily within the next few years, but the crash of 1987 was a major gamechanger for the investors.